spacetelescope/jwst/docs/jwst/resample/arguments.rst

     pixels have a larger spatial scale, so more output pixels will sample the same input pixel.
 For example, a value of 2.0 means the output image would have 2 pixels sampling each input spatial pixel.
+If the input data has units of flux density (MJy/pixel), the output flux per pixel will be approximately half the input flux per pixel.
+If the input data has units of surface brightness (MJy/sr), the output flux per pixel is not scaled.

-Note that this parameter is only applied in the cross-dispersion direction: sampling wavelengths are not affected.
+    Note that this parameter is only applied in the cross-dispersion direction for spectral data: sampling wavelengths are not affected.

     Ignored when ``pixel_scale`` or ``output_wcs`` are provided.